-We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide substantially all of our revenues.\
+We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide substantially all of our revenues.

 A key aspect of our strategy is to selectively enter into collaborations with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected drug candidates.
-Substantially all of our revenues for the nine months ended September 30, 2007 and the year ended December 31, 2006 were from our collaborations with Allergan and Sepracor as well as our agreements with SMRI and other parties.
-The ongoing research terms of our agreements with Allergan and Sepracor will end in the first quarter of 2008.
-In addition, the development term of our agreement with SMRI expired May 3, 2007.
-There is no guarantee that revenues from our collaborations will continue at current or past lovals.
+Substantially all of our revenues for the three months ended March 31, 2008 were from our collaborations with Allergan as well as our agreements with other parties.
+The ongoing research term of our agreements with Allergan will end in March 2009.
+There is no guarantee that revenues from our collaborations will continue at current or past levels.